 Unlike most other crimes, white-collar crimes are often difficult to detect and not as out in the open and blatant as something like armed robbery, for example, which is easy to get caught for and generally much easier for the prosecution to prove in a court of law.
 However, when it comes to white-collar crimes that involve embezzlement, the laundering of money, or extortion, the charges are in most cases not as obvious — but that absolutely does not mean that being charged with white-collar crime comes with lesser charges — in fact, the penalties, fines, and other sentencing can be just as severe if not worse in some cases.

-White collar crimes involve many different types of charges not only in Arizona, but also on the federal level.
-Our Arizona based law firm, the Shah Law Firm, has years of experience representing people with these cases.
-Our white-collar crime attorneys in Phoenix understand how to defend against these charges and to investigate cases thoroughly for our clients.
+White-collar crimes involve many different types of charges not only in Arizona but also on the federal level.
+Our Arizona-based law firm, the Shah Law Firm, has years of experience representing people with these cases.
+Our white-collar crime attorneys in Phoenix understand how to defend against these charges and investigate cases thoroughly for our clients.
 We offer no-cost legal consultations to those interested in learning more about our expertise and services.

 White Collar Crime Defined